Mastering Medicare Secondary Payer Compliance: A Guide for Insurance Adjusters

 1. Group Health Insurance

-Sarah, 70 years old, is covered under her husband’s employer-sponsored health insurance.
-She’s also enrolled in Medicare.
-In case Sarah incurs medical expenses, her husband’s insurance is the primary payer, and Medicare picks up the remaining eligible costs.
+Example: Sarah, 70, has health insurance through her husband’s employer and is also enrolled in Medicare.
+If Sarah incurs medical expenses, her husband’s insurance is the primary payer, with Medicare covering any remaining eligible costs.

 2. Workers’ Compensation or Liability Insurance

-John, 68 years old, is involved in a car accident resulting in injuries.
-While Medicare might cover some medical expenses related to the accident, it comes second after any insurance settlements from the at-fault driver’s auto insurance.
+Example: John, 68, is injured in a car accident.
+While Medicare might cover some medical expenses, it is secondary to any insurance settlement from the at-fault driver’s auto insurance.

 3. No-Fault Insurance

-In Michigan, where no-fault auto insurance is mandatory, Medicare becomes the secondary payer if a Medicare beneficiary is injured in a car accident.
+Example: In states like Michigan, where no-fault auto insurance is required, Medicare becomes the secondary payer if a Medicare beneficiary is injured in a car accident.

-MSP requires close attention to rules and regulations.
-Let’s talk about some of the procedures followed when an individual is eligible for both Medicare and workers compensation benefits.
-Here are some regulations that apply to workers compensation that you don’t want to miss:
+MSP solutions require close attention to rules and regulations.
+Let’s talk about some of the procedures followed when an individual is eligible for both Medicare and workers’ compensation benefits.
+Here are some regulations that apply to workers’ compensation that you don’t want to miss:

 1. Mandatory Reporting (Section 111 Reporting):